-The following development standards in Table 5.6 apply to Incidental Agricultural Accessory Structures in the Agricultural and Agricultural-Residential zones, constructed, enlarged, or otherwise modified.
+The following development standards in Table 5.6 apply to Incidental Agricultural Accessory Structures in the Agricultural and Agricultural-Residential zoning districts, constructed, enlarged, or otherwise modified.

-Table 5.6 Development Standards for Incidental Agricultural Accessory Structures in Agricultural and Agricultural-Residential Zones [AMENDED 12-01-2017][AMENDED 05-11- 2018]
+Table 5.6 Development Standards for Incidental Agricultural Accessory Structures in Agricultural and Agricultural-Residential Zoning Districts [AMENDED 12-01-2017][AMENDED 05-11-2018]

-Maximum Percent of the Habitable Floor Area of the Primary Dwelling [1]

-STANDARD 50%[2][3] 100%[2] 200% [2]

-Maximum Height of Structu re (feet)

-Height of Structure to the Peak of the Roof 24 Same as permitted for primary dwelling
+Maximum Percent of the Habitable Floor Area of the Primary Dwelling [1] STANDARD 50% [2][3] 100% [2] 200% [2] General Standards Net Lot Area Less than 1 Acre 1-2 Acres Over 2 Acres Minimum Yard Setback Re Minimum Yard Setback Requirements (feet) Front Yard 25 (Without PUPF) / 20 (Without PUPF) / 25 (With PUPF) 30 (With PUPF) Interior Side Yard 10 10 Rear Yard 10 20 Side Street Yard Side Street Yard 12.5 (With PUPF) / 18 (Without PUPF) Maximum Height of Structure (feet) Height of Structure to the Peak of the Roof Same as permitted for primary dwelling

-PUPF = Public Utilities, Public Facilities easement (per Section 5.2.1.)
+PUPF = Public Utilities, Public Facilities easement (per Section 5.2.1)

-- [1] The total floor area for all Incidental Agricultural Accessory Structures and general Accessory Structures combined in Agricultural and Agricultural-Residential Zones shall not exceed 5,000 square feet.
-Exceptions to these area requirements may be permitted with a Minor Use Permit. - [2] Exceptions to these area requirements may be permitted with a Minor Use Permit. - [3] The size of accessory structures on legal nonconforming parcels less than one (1) acre in size may be increased to greater than 50 percent with a minor use permit.
+- [1] The total floor area for all Incidental Agricultural Accessory Structures and general Accessory Structures combined in Agricultural and Agricultural-Residential zoning districts shall not exceed 5,000 square feet.
+Exceptions to these area requirements may be permitted with a Minor Use Permit. - [2] Exceptions to these area requirements may be permitted with a Minor Use Permit. - [3] The size of accessory structures on legal nonconforming parcels less than one acre in size may be increased to greater than 50 percent with a Minor Use Permit.